dataforge/woo-reorder-products/readme.txt

 == Description ==

-DF - Reorder Products for WooCommerce adds a simple drag-and-drop interface to the WooCommerce admin, allowing you to reorder products by date.
+WooCommerce Reorder Products adds a simple drag-and-drop interface to the WooCommerce admin, allowing you to reorder products by date.
 The top item will be the most recent.
 Click "Save" to apply the new order.

 == Installation ==